 Do referral incentives work?

-A global marketing study carried out by Radius suggests that word-of-mouth is particularly powerful amongst millennials.
+A global marketing study carried out by Radius suggests word-of-mouth is particularly powerful amongst millennials.
 This group placed word-of-mouth at the top of the list of what influences them when it comes to purchasing apparel, financial products, travel, electronics, and consumer packaged goods.

 Is a referral incentive an allowable marketing expense?

-- Website costs, such as development, hosting, and domain name.
+- Website costs, such as development, hosting, and domain name

 - Print advertising